-As the saying goes, home is where the heart is—however, our spaces have also become our private gym, remote office, go-to restaurant, and the backdrop of many Zoom meetings.
-And, no matter how beautifully you designed your space, there’s a good chance you’re ready for something new and get those bad, 2020 vibes out once and for all.
+As the saying goes, home is where the heart is—however, our spaces are also our private gyms, offices, go-to restaurant, and the backdrop of many Zoom meetings.
+And, no matter how beautifully you designed your space, there’s a good chance you’re ready for something new.

 If you want to redecorate your space with good juju, you’re in luck.
 We tapped seven designers to share the trends that will be big in 2021.
 If their predictions are any indication of what’s to come, the new year cannot come sooner.